-The SDRAM controller was designed to control a Micron MT48LC1M16A1TG S 1 MEG x 16 (512k x 16 x 2 banks) SDRAM operating at 66 Mhz.
+The SDRAM controller was designed to control a Micron MT48LC1M16A1TG S 1 MEG x 16 (512k x 16 x 2 banks) SDRAM operating at rates up to 66 MHz.
 By providing the major functional blocks of an SDRAM memory controller, the design can be customized to a specific controller design with very little effort.
-The SDRAM I/Os are shown in Table 18.
+The SDRAM I/Os are defined in Table 20.
 The control interface is generic, except the IRDYn signal, which is specific to a PCI design.
-In this specific exception the IRDYn signal controls the clock enable signal (CKE) during read/write burst sequences.
+In this specific exception, the IRDYn signal controls the clock enable signal (CKE) during read/write burst sequences.
 The SDRAM performs three basic functions: